MicrosoftDocs/MigrationPlaybookContent/README.md

 * url
   * The URL to the content of the partner/case study.
 * logoUrl
   * The company's logo.
-The logo be resized to approximately 320px wide by 191px high.
+The logo will be resized to approximately 320px wide by 191px high.
 * logoAltText
   * The alt text displayed to the user if the image is unavailable; also used with screen readers.